United States Army Ordnance Technical Intelligence Agency

 The US Army Ordnance Technical Intelligence Agency (OTIA) was a small special-purpose intelligence agency assigned to the Chief of Ordnance in the Headquarters, Department of the Army.
-It was established effective 1 September 1957 in Washington, D.C., as the Ordnance Technical Intelligence Agency by DAGO 44, 1957.
-The Ordnance Technical Intelligence Agency was created with files and personnel previously belonging the intelligence section in the Office of the Chief of Ordnance that had been organized during World War II.
-The scope and activities of the Intelligence section in the Office of the Chief of Ordnance are described in four semiannual reports available in the National Archives.
+It was established effective 1 September 1957 in Washington, D.C., as the Ordnance Technical Intelligence Agency by Paragraph I of DAGO 44, 1957.
+The Ordnance Technical Intelligence Agency was created with iles and personnel previously belonging to the intelligence staff in the Office of the Chief of Ordnance that had been organized during World War II.
+The scope and activities of the intelligence staff in the Office of the Chief of Ordnance are described in four semiannual reports available in the National Archives.

+"Ordnance is fighting equipment.
+It is the weapons, the ammunition, the armored and transport vehicles that give an armed force its striking power in battle."
+The Ordnance Technical Intelligence Agency produced scientific and technical intelligence concerning the ordnance used by foreign ground forces, intelligence about ordnance organizations in foreign ground forces, and intelligence about ordnance industries in foreign countries.

+Although much of the work of Ordnance intelligence was administrative or for internal use, examples of intelligence produced by the organization are available, such as:

+A. Translations to assist with analysis and testing foreign weapons.
+Some examples produced by ordnance intelligence are: